(tariki, "Outer Work")

 Clear purpose or intention makes it much easier to live a fulfilling life.

 The practice of values clarification begins with choosing words and/or images that represent what you value and then watching for the real-world manifestation of these.

-It proceeds with purposeful noticing of how you spend your time, the behaviors you actually end up doing, as opposed to those you espouse or think you value. (“Behavior” includes your thinking and self-talk.)
+It proceeds with purposeful noticing of how you spend your time and your actual behavior, as opposed to the behavior you espouse or think you value. (“Behavior” includes your thinking and self-talk.)

 3. Speech control.

-Some people think it is language which differentiates humans from other animals.
+Some people think language differentiates humans from other animals.
 Whether you buy that or not, a lot of our energy goes into verbal communication and it is a significant force in the binding or separating of people into groups.

-Because the words we choose can have profound impacts on others, speech control becomes key to making “other power” work.
+Because the words we choose can profoundly impact others, speech control becomes key to making “other power” work.

 The practice of speech control focuses primarily on honesty, openness, and transparency in the words we use.
 It includes avoiding speech that causes harm and efforts to eliminate specifically: